 January 5-7 • The Heights School • Potomac, MD

 A teacher trains minds, forms hearts, and nurtures souls.
 Ideally, he is a guide in the pursuit of knowledge, an example of both intellectual and moral virtues, and a mentor in the quest for wisdom.
 He accompanies, instructs, exemplifies, and participates in the formation of his students.
-It is a call that resonates deeply with us as men for we are all teachers in some way, since we are all called to generosity.
+It is a call that resonates deeply with us as men for we are all called to be teachers in some way.

-Yet, for some of us, that vocation seems to be an increasingly natural professional calling, we feel the desire to devote ourselves to this mission of helping parents raise their children.
+Yet, for some of us, that vocation seems to be an increasingly natural professional calling and we feel the desire to devote ourselves to this mission of helping parents raise their children.

-Are you considering pursuing a career as an educator–itself part art and part science?
-Join us for a Conference hosted by The Heights Forum for men interested in exploring the teaching vocation by spending valuable time with men who live this vocation.
+Are you considering pursuing a career as an educator?
+Join us for a Conference hosted by The Heights Forum for men exploring the teaching vocation.

 What is a vocation?
 Is that different from a profession?
 Just how far off the beaten track is a career in eduction?